-This first step towards video marketing success is ensuring you have quality videos.
+This first step towards video marketing success is ensuring you have quality videos—whether they’re appearing a listing, on social or on your real estate website.
 You may have been encouraged to just jump into video and not worry so much about production quality.
 While this might be true for certain instances (like sending video voicemails or other one-to-one interaction), for the real estate industry it is important that your marketing videos looked polished and perfected.
 It makes sense, right?
 This industry is all about aesthetics.
 If a property is not visually pleasing, then you are not going to have much luck getting it off the market.

 Check out this video from Lifestyle Production Group.
 It really shows the value of investing in quality video production.
 From the drone footage to the B roll to the swanky music, this video really transports the viewer into a whole new world of luxury.

 If you don’t have the budget for something this glamorous, don’t fret!
 There are ways to do video in-house professionally that won’t cost you an arm and leg.
 We’re lucky enough to live in a world where a lot of us carry around high quality video cameras in our pockets every day.
 For instance, check out this guide to filming professional looking videos on your iPhone!

 It is also important not to forget that you need to set aside budget for promoting your videos on platforms like Google, Instagram, and Facebook, so keep this in mind when doling out your video cash.